According to US tax law, you’re considered an “outsider” if you’re not a US citizen or permanent resident.

-US tax has a lot of misconceptions associated with it which I’ve clarified on thie page.
+US tax has a lot of misconceptions associated with it which I’ve clarified on this page.

-Here are the final takeaways about dealing with taxes as non-US resident:
+Here are the final takeaways about dealing with taxes as a non-US resident:

 - Just because you have US source income doesn’t mean you need to pay US tax